r-grandorder/tri-hermes/en/pages/prologue.md

 **P.A.
 System**
-Operation complete.Coffin thawing: successful.</span>
+Operation complete.Coffin thawing: successful.

 **P.A.
 System**
-The Coffins will be released in three minutes.</span>
+The Coffins will be released in three minutes.

 **Goredolf:**
 Fwahahaha!Well done, Da Vinci!
 I'm impressed!